ibelab/tatiana-android-app/README.md

 HFT robot for options trading with risk control and hedging.

 Short description:
-The bot operates with fou
+The bot operates with four typ